solana-labs/solana/docs/src/proposals/epoch_accounts_hash.md

 An EAH is requested by `BankForks::set_root()`, which happens while setting *roots*.
 The EAH is stored into `Bank`s when they are *frozen*.
-Banks are frozen 32 slots before they are rooted.
+Banks are frozen *at least* 32 slots before they are rooted.
 For the expected behavior, the EAH start slot really should be 32 slots before the stop slot.
 If the number of slots per epoch is small, this can result in surprising behavior.

-Example 1: Assume there are 64 slots per epoch.
-The EAH start offset is 16 and the EAH stop offset is 48.
-The difference is 32.
-So when Bank 48 is frozen before Bank 16 is rooted, a new EAH request has not yet been requested;
+Example: Assume there are 40 slots per epoch.
+The EAH start offset is 10, and the EAH stop offset is 30.
+When Bank 30 is frozen it will include the EAH in its hash.
+However, Bank 10 has not yet been rooted, so a new EAH has not been calculated for this epoch.
+This means Bank 30 will have included the EAH *from the previous epoch* in its hash.
-the EAH from the previous epoch is still valid and will be used by Bank 48.

-Example 2: Assume there are 66 slots per epoch, then the EAH start offset is still 16 and the EAH stop offset is now 49.
-The difference is now 33.
-When Bank 49 is frozen, Bank 16 will already have been rooted, and thus sent an EAH request; Bank 49 will wait for the new EAH calculation to complete.

-Example 3: Assume there are 32 slots per epoch (the minimum allowed).
-The EAH start offset is 8, and the EAH stop offset is 24.
-Similar to Example 1, Bank 24 is frozen around when Bank 24 *of the previous epoch* is rooted.
-This ensures that when the EAH is stored, it'll be for the previous epoch.

-In these examples the observed behavior of the EAH is different than when using the normal 432,000 slots per epoch.
-The EAH is still valid and correct with a small number of slots per epoch; it now has a delay of one epoch.
-Since the epochs themselves can be much faster, security is not reduced.
+Later, when Bank 10 is rooted, it will request a new EAH be calculated.
+If a snapshot is taken for Bank 12 (or any bank between 10 and 30), it will include the EAH *from this epoch*.
+If a node loads the snapshot from Bank 12, once it gets to freezing Bank 30, it will end up with a different bank hash since it included the EAH from this epoch (versus the other node's Bank 30 included the EAH from the previous epoch).
+Different bank hashes will result in consensus failures.

+The above example is clearly bad.
+It can be observed that short epochs only occur (1) during warmup, or (2) in tests.
+Real clusters have much longer epochs (432,000 slots by default).

+Tests can be fixed as needed; that leaves fixing warmup.
+Since warmup is transient, we disable EAH until slots-per-epoch is large enough.
+More precisely, we disable EAH until the `calculation window` is big enough.
+During warmup, slots-per-epoch doubles each epoch until reaching the desired number, so only a few epochs will skip EAH (which also is a small total number of slots).

 #### Warping